thindil/steamsky/bin/doc/MODDING.md

 * Key `AssignAmmoIcon`: Path to the SVG image which will be used for assign an ammunition to a gun in the player' ship in the module info dialog.
   Optional.
+* Key `BuyDefaultIcon`: Path to the SVG image which will be used for buy item button in the item info dialog in the trade screen.
+Optional.
+* Key `SellDefaultIcon`: Path to the SVG image which will be used for sell item button in the item info dialog in the trade screen.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode